igorksk/french-writing-practice/vocabulary/basic-words.md

+Le lit - The bed
+Le sofa - The sofa
+Le papier - The paper
+La porte - The door
-Eau
+Eau - Water

-Translation: Water.
-Pronunciation: "oh".

-Bière
+Bière - Beer

-Translation: Beer.

-La table

-Translation: The table
+La table - The table

-La chaise

-Translation: The chair
+La chaise - The chair

-Le sac

-Translation: The bag
+Le sac - The bag

-Le livre

-Translation: The book
+Le livre - The book

-Le miroir

-Translation: The mirror
+Le miroir - The mirror

-Le stylo

-Translation: The pen
+Le stylo - The pen

-Courir

-Translation: To run
+Courir - To run

-Marcher

-Translation: To walk
+Marcher - To walk

-Sauter

-Translation: To jump
+Sauter - To jump

-Vite

-Translation: Fast / quickly
+Vite - Fast / quickly

-Lentement

-Translation: Slowly
+Lentement - Slowly

-Nager

-Translation: To swim
+Nager - To swim

-Jouer

-Translation: To play
+Jouer - To play